 - 1. Dual Channel mode cannot be enabled if only one DDR3 memory module is installed. - When enabling Dual Channel mode with two or four memory modules, it is recommended that memory of the same capacity, brand, speed, and chips be used for optimum performance.
-When enabling Dual Channel mode with two memory modules, be sure to install them in the DDR3\1 and DDR3\3 sockets.
+When enabling Dual Channel mode with two memory modules, be sure to install them in the DDR3_1 and DDR3_3 sockets.

-If only one DDR3 memory module is installed, it is recommended to install it in the DDR3\1 or DDR3\3 sockets.
+' If only one DDR3 memory module is installed, be sure to install it in the DDR3_1 or DDR3_3 sockets.